-An open circuit doesn't make an interesting graph, so let's connect a load to the coaxial connector on the VIA Bravo unit.
-A length of coax or a coaxial terminator would be a good place to start.
-If you use coax, it will show a resonance at the half wavelength frequency.
+An open circuit doesn't make an interesting graph, so let's connect a load to the coaxial connector on the VIA Bravo MRI unit.
+An open length of coax or a coaxial terminator would be a good place to start.
+If you use coax, it will show a resonance at the frequencies corresponding to a half wavelength multiple.
+See figure in section 4.5.

 Enter a center frequency by pressing a number on the keypad (press the first digit of your desired frequency).
 The screen changes to show the digit that you pressed.
-Press more digits to until your center frequency shows on the display.
+Press more digits until your center frequency shows on the display.
 Press the ENTER key when done.

 Note: if you press a wrong digit, just add digits until you have an out of range frequency.
-When you press enter, the frequency is erased and you can re-enter your frequency.
+The frequency eventually is erased and you can re-enter your frequency.

 Now enter a sweep width by entering digits to get the desired width.
 Press one of the WIDTH keys when ready.
-Due to synthesizer limitations, the sweep widths must be certain values and the VIA Bravo adjusts your entry to an available sweep width.
-The VIA Bravo flashes a brief warning if it changes the sweep width from the number you entered.
+Due to synthesizer limitations, the sweep widths must be certain values and the VIA Bravo MRI adjusts your entry to an available sweep width.
+The VIA Bravo MRI flashes a brief warning if it changes the sweep width from the number you entered.
 The x axis legend displays the lower and upper sweep frequencies.

 Press the OFF key.
 The settings you have entered are automatically saved prior to the unit shutting off.
-The next time you power up, these settings will reload, putting the VIA Bravo in the same state that you last used it in.
-If you ever want to start the VIA Bravo with factory preset values, hold the ENTER key while you power up the unit, otherwise, the unit will load up the settings that were in effect the last time the OFF key was pressed.
+The next time you power up, these settings will reload, putting the VIA Bravo MRI in the same state that you last used it in.
+If you ever want to start the VIA Bravo MRI with factory preset values, hold the ENTER key while you power up the unit, otherwise, the unit will load up the settings that were in effect the last time the OFF key was pressed.

 Press the ON key again.
 Connect a load to the coaxial connector to measure its impedance.
 Now press the EXAM/PLOT key.
 The plotting will freeze and a vertical cursor appears.
 You may move the cursor with the FREQ keys.
-The two plot values at the cursor frequency and the calculated L-C value are displayed by the three big numbers on the left of the display.
-The top number shows the first (left) plot value, the middle number shows the second (right), while the bottom number shows the inductance/capacitance of the load.
+The two plot values at the cursor frequency and the Q of the Z plot are displayed by the three big numbers on the left of the display.
+The top number shows the first (left) plot value, the middle number shows the second (right), the bottom number shows the Q calculated from the Z plot (if Z is plotted).
 Using the FREQ keys, move the cursor to a frequency of interest.
 Pressing EXAM/PLOT a second time returns to normal sweeping operation, with a new center frequency equal to the last exam/plot frequency.
 See paragraph 3.4 for more details on EXAM/PLOT operation.